JupiterOne/secops-automation-examples/README.md

 - **Template for Security and Privacy Design**

-  WHERE: see [`security-privacy-design`][6] in this repo
+  WHERE: see [`/security-privacy-design`][6] in this repo

-  WHAT: A template that includes sections for security and privacy considerations for use with engineering team to integrate security early in the product/feature design phase.
+  WHAT: a template that includes sections for security and privacy considerations for use with engineering team to integrate security early in the product/feature design phase.